-'I'm Responsible For What Happens' At Facebook, Mark Zuckerberg Will Tell Senate
+'I'm Responsible For What Happens' At Facebook, Mark Zuckerberg Tells Senate

 Mark Zuckerberg is facing dozens of senators — and the American television audience — to take "hard questions" on how Facebook has handled user data and faced efforts to subvert democracy.

 "We didn't take a broad enough view of our responsibility, and that was a big mistake.
-It was my mistake, and I'm sorry," the co-founder and CEO of Facebook is going to say, according to prepared remarks.
+It was my mistake, and I'm sorry," the co-founder and CEO of Facebook, uncharacteristically wearing a suit, said in his opening remarks.
 "I started Facebook, I run it, and I'm responsible for what happens here."

-Zuckerberg is testifying Tuesday before a joint session of two Senate committees: the Commerce committee and the Judiciary committee.
+Zuckerberg is testifying Tuesday before a joint session of the Senate commerce and judiciary committees.

 You can watch the video live above, and we'll update this post with highlights from the proceedings.

+The leaders of the committees, in their opening remarks, signaled that the status quo was not satisfactory and called for changes — voluntary or mandatory — to promote transparency and prevent abuse.

-Sen. John Thune, chairman of the Commerce committee, said the days of deferring to tech companies on questions of regulation may be ending — and that in his testimony, Zuckerberg has the opportunity the speak to supporters and to skeptics.
+Sen. John Thune, chairman of the commerce committee, said the days of deferring to tech companies on questions of regulation may be ending — and that in his testimony, Zuckerberg has the opportunity the speak to supporters and to skeptics.

 "We are listening," he told Zuckerberg in his opening statement.
 "America is listening.
 And, quite possibly, the world is listening too."

+"If you and other social media companies do not get your act in order, none of us are going to have any privacy any more," Sen. Bill Nelson, ranking member of the commerce committee, said bluntly.

 The remarkable hearing — expected to be a bit of a spectacle, at least by Senate committee hearing standards — is Zuckerberg's first appearance before Congress.
-He will also be testifying before the House Energy and Commerce committee on Wednesday.
+He is the only witness in the hourslong joint session, and will also be testifying before the House Energy and Commerce Committee on Wednesday.

 Facebook is reeling from the Cambridge Analytica scandal, after news publicly broke that millions of Facebook users' data had been improperly shared with a data analytics firm that worked with the Trump campaign.
 Facebook knew about the data sharing for years but had not told users.